scorpion-0/tor_website_hosting/README.md

 Now you can host your own website on tor for FREE.

+Dont read this on Github btw cause it looks a little not right.
+Read it in your terminal.

 You have to make 2 changes to make this work.
 1. Edit the /etc/tor/torrc file.
 In this file you must comment out two lines